-How often did the Board meet in fiscal 2005?
+How often did the Board meet in fiscal 2008?

-The Board of Directors met five times during fiscal 2005.
-The number of times that each Committee of the Board of Directors met is shown on pages 9-12.
-Each incumbent director attended at least 75% of the meetings of the Board of Directors and of the standing committees of which he or she was a member during fiscal 2005.
-Although the Company has not adopted a formal policy regarding Board of Directors attendance at annual meetings of shareholders, three directors attended the 2005 Annual Meeting of Shareholders.
+The Board of Directors met a total of nine times, at five regular meetings and four special meetings, during fiscal 2008.
+The Compensation Committee, the Audit Committee and the Nominating Committee each met five times during fiscal 2008.
+Each incumbent director attended at least 75% of the meetings of the Board of Directors and of the standing committees of which he or she was a member during fiscal 2008.
+Although the Company has not adopted a formal policy regarding Board of Directors attendance at annual meetings of shareholders, seven directors attended the 2008 Annual Meeting of Shareholders.